-As well as our own website there are many others around the world that we think are really worth a look.
+As well as this, our own website, and our branch websites, there are many others around the world that we think are really worth a look.
 Whether that be for reference, entertainment or simply anything useful relating to the hobby.
 We aren’t paid to include these links and so we’ll only recommend sites we use regularly ourselves.

 If you think there is a site we’ve missed that visitors will appreciate do just let use know and we will have a look!

 Cigarette Collecting.com (www.cigarettecardcollecting.com) – A great forum for collectors of cards whether they be cigarette or trade.
 The guys on there are only too willing to help collectors and you’ll see plenty of great images in their gallery.

 JS Cards – (www.cigarettecards.org) The well known UK based card dealer, John Shaw, has now gone online with a shop selling hundreds of sets of cards.
 Over the coming months he will be adding more and more for sale on the site and there is sure to be something for every collector!

 The John Johnson Collection (www.bodleian.ox.ac.uk/johnson) – The website of our friends at Oxford University.
 A fantastic array of ephemera and some superb cigarette and trade cards.

 The New York Public Library (http://digitalgallery.nypl.org/nypldigital/explore/dgexplore.cfm?col_id=161)- Primarily a selection of images of cigarette cards but there is a great selection and I would recommend it to anyone new to the hobby as you can quickly see a wide range of what is out there waiting for you!